 Leveraging its industry knowledge, WNC designed a series of basic communications and science teaching materials in 2020.
-These are provided to elementary schools in remote areas as supplementary materials for science and technology classes to bridge the ruralurban divide.
+These are provided to elementary schools in remote areas as supplementary materials for science and technology classes to bridge the rural-urban divide.
 WNC also invited Tsing Hua University student interns to participate in the WNC Classroom course planning and writing.
 The game-based course contents are designed for grade one through grade six to make exploring technological trends and applications more fun.
 In 2023, 11 WNC colleagues and retired employees brought the WNC Classroom teaching materials to Tunan Elementary School.
 The aim is to spark curiosity among students of all grades about the principles and applications of communications technology through fun and engaging methods, thereby igniting their interest in scientific learning projects.
 In addition, to promote digital development in rural areas, WNC donated 10 computers and monitors to the children of Tunan Elementary School in November 2023, hoping this will enable them to continue learning even at home.
-In July 2014, over 40 WNC employees and their families, along with students from the Science Service Club and the Tutoring Volunteer Club of National Tsing Hua University, visited the Tianpu Branch of Tunan Elementary School.
-Together they painted the worn and discolored exterior walls.
-WNC once again mobilized employees and their families to visit the Tianpu Branch of Tunan Elementary School to repaint the school walls in 2023.
-49 commemorative gifts were produced based on the painted works of the students, which were then presented to the school and volunteers as a token of the long-standing friendly relationship between both parties.